DaneVinson/scarredworld/markdown/scarred-world.md

     * Option - **Mike's Advantage**: Roll Hit Dice with *Advantage*

 ## Campaign Start
 Characters begin in [Nexus, City of Coins](./city.md) as contracted members of the [The Maqamir Company](./company.md).
 Each character must have signed the employment [**CONTRACT**](./contract.md) within the last month.
-The DM will entertain all character concepts that encompass this fact.
+The DM will entertain all character concepts that encompass these facts.